test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- tara
+-
-- tara is a group product owner in Julien's organization
+- is a group product owner in Julien's organization
-- she can offer a stream of consciousness of great product ideas
+- she's a font of stream of consciousness of great product ideas
-- all of which sound like they can make money
+- everyone of which sounds like they can make good money

-next -> there's our precocious PO
+next -> is our precocious PO
 ___
 > #### Personal Lifetime Communications